Moh-Nafi/text_analysis/Text_Mining_R/README.md

-# Predicting Sentiment of the Customer Reviews
+# Predicting Sentiment of the Customer Reviews (Using R "tm" library)

 ### Data description
 This is a Women’s Clothing E-Commerce dataset revolving around the reviews written by customers.